-5.1 Wave Files
+4.1 Wave Files

 Students will learn manner in which sounds are recorded digitally for use on computers.
 They will explain quantization.
-They will become familiar with the Cambridge "sox" program for sound file conversion.
 Students will explain why so many sound formats exist and how they are used.
 Students will identify the most popular formats for recording sound on computers, and will explain their advantages and disadvantages.

-5.2 Phonetics
+4.2 Phonetics

 Students will become familiar with the international phonetic alphabet (IPA).
 They will use it to transcribe recorded spoken utterances into IPA.
 They will translate written English into IPA.
 They will translate IPA into written English.
-Students will become familiar with the Moby dictionary.
+We will introduce WorldBet, an IPA-compatible method for transcribing utterances using common computer characters (ASCII).